QGIS: Development

 QGIS can also be used as a graphical user interface to GRASS.
 QGIS has a small install footprint on the host file system compared to commercial GISs and generally requires less RAM and processing power; hence it can be used on older hardware or running simultaneously with other applications where CPU power may be limited.

 QGIS is maintained by volunteer developers who regularly release updates and bug fixes.
 As of 2012, developers have translated QGIS into 48 languages and the application is used internationally in academic and professional environments.
 Several companies offer support and feature development services.

 Function

-QGIS can display multiple layers containing different sources or depictions of sources.
+QGIS enables users to visualize their data using maps, charts, and diagrams while customizing the presentation with a variety of symbology choices.
+The capabilities for geographical analysis provided by QGIS include buffer construction, spatial querying, and geoprocessing.
+For more complex geographical analysis, users can additionally make use of plugins and algorithms.
+QGIS also makes it simple to share and publish geospatial data as maps, online services, or print maps in a variety of file formats, such as shapefiles, GeoTIFFs, and KML files.

 In order to prepare printed map with QGIS, Print Layout is used.
 It can be used for adding multiple map views, labels, legends, etc.

 Licensing

 As a free software application under GNU GPLv2, QGIS can be freely modified to perform different or more specialized tasks.
 Two examples are the QGIS Browser and QGIS Server applications, which use the same code for data access and rendering, but present different front-end interfaces.